 Consider this as a general rule — the smaller the geographical area and the shorter the time frame, the easier it is for the non-compete agreement to be enforced.
+The courts will often consider these types of employment contracts to be reasonable under the law.
 But note — many employers will draft employment agreements that are quite broad, intentionally making it confusing (and even intimidating).

 How Do They Get Legally Enforced?
 What are My Options?

-Employees and former employees have a number of options.
-You may be able to get a temporary, preliminary, or even a permanent injunction preventing the enforcement of an agreement.
+Employees and former employees have a number of legal options regarding the legal enforcement of non-compete agreements.
+When you are looking for potential ways to get around it, you may be able to get a temporary, preliminary, or even a permanent injunction preventing the enforcement of an agreement.
 You may also be awarded monetary damages for unpaid wages and/or commissions if you prevail.
-Another option could be filing a lawsuit asking the court to declare your rights under the agreement ( a “dec” action.)
+Another option could be filing a lawsuit asking the court to declare your rights under the agreement (a “dec” action.)
 Most of the time, however, it is the employer who takes action to enforce the agreement that may include action by your employer/former employer against your new employer.
-This litigation moves quickly and very costly.
+This litigation moves quickly and is very costly.
 Carefully evaluating the agreement before you are potentially in breach is key.